yccgabriel/DropDice/README.md

 Dependency
 ----------
 The Project was developed on Windows Platform with OpenGL and C++.
 Theoratically it could be modified to portable across platform but that was not a top priority.
-The following list summarized the libraries and software I used for development
+The following list summarized the libraries and software were used for development
 * Windows 7
 * Visual Studio 2015
 * GLEW